Background pattern

 Rare: congestive heart failure

-• Respiratory, thoracic and mediastinal disorders
+• Respiratory, thoracic, and mediastinal disorders

-Rare: dyspnea, shortness of breath
+Rare: shortness of breath, difficulty breathing (dyspnea)

 • Gastrointestinal disorders